Skip to main content

 Long distance trail

-The Southern Upland Way runs along the Water of Trool just below Glentrool Visitor Centre.
+The Southern Upland Way runs along the Water of Trool just below Glentrool Café.
 This is Britain's first official coast to coast long distance footpath, running 212 miles (340 km) from Portpatrick on the Dumfries & Galloway coast to Cockburnspath on the North Sea between Edinburgh and Berwick on Tweed.
 It’s a dramatic and challenging route through the rolling hills of the Southern Uplands.
 Sample a scenic stretch from Glentrool to Loch Trool and see if you’re inspired to walk the rest.

 Facilities and access